ElektraInitiative/libelektra/doc/dev/data-structures.md

 All structs are defined in [opmphm.h](/src/include/kdbopmphm.h).

-The OPMPHM is a randomized hash map of the Las Vegas type, the elements need to be arranged in an array, with arbitrary order.
+The OPMPHM is a randomized hash map of the Las Vegas type, it is not a conventional data structure, because it does not take ownership of the elements, it just creates an index to gain O(1) access to the elements.

-The OPMPHM can be understood as index over the elements name, to gain O(1) access to the element.
+The OPMPHM represent an arbitrary index over your elements arranged in an array.
-The OPMPHM builds such a index for a statical set of elements.
+The desired index of an element, also known as the order is set in `OpmphmGraph->edges[i].order`.
+Where `i` is the i-th element in your array.
+Since you can assign arbitrary values as the order, the array of your elements can have gaps and even have equal orders for two different elements.
+Those orders must be specified before building the OPMPHM.

 Once the OPMPHM is build, every: